backdrop-contrib/linkchecker/README.txt

 Installation:

-1. Place the entire linkchecker folder into your modules directory.
+1. Install linkchecker via Modules page.
-2. Go to Administer -> Site building -> Modules and enable the Link checker module.
+2. Go to Modules and enable the "Link checker" module.
-3. Go to Administer -> Site configuration -> Link checker and enable the node types to scan.
+3. Go to Configuration -> Content authoring -> Link checker and enable the node types to scan.
-4. Check all HTML tags that should be scanned.
+4. Under "Link extraction" check all HTML tags that should be scanned.
-5. Adjust the other parameters if the defaults don't suit your needs.
+5. Adjust the other settings if the defaults don't suit your needs.
 6. Save configuration
 7. Wait for cron to check all your links... this may take some time! :-)

-If links are broken they appear under Administer -> Reports -> Broken links.
+If links are broken they appear under Reports -> Broken links.

-If not, make sure the cron is configured and running properly on your Drupal installation.
-The Link checker module also logs somewhat useful info about it's activity under Administer -> Reports -> Recent log entries.
+If not, make sure cron is configured and running properly on your Drupal installation.
+The Link checker module also logs somewhat useful info about it's activity under Reports -> Recent log messages.

 Recommended: